schmots1/ci_cd/README.md

 - Click the "Edit this file" button, the pencil icon.
 - Change both instances of the word "Sample" to "Edited"
 - Scroll to the bottom and click "Commit changes"
+### 8. Rerun pipeline
+- Back in the Jenkins interface select "Run" to have the pipeline rerun.
+- When the run finishes repeat step 6 to see the results.